Sector-Network/sector-blockchain-gui/src/readme.md

 ## Best practices

-- using TypeScript and CSS-in-JS because material-ui is using CSS-in-JS
+- using TypeScript and CSS-in-JS because material-ui is using CSS-in-JS.
 - Only one exported component per file
 - Same file name like exported function / component / class
 - CSS, gprahql file next to the component file with different extension